alan-turing-institute/AssurancePlatform/site/docs/guidance/components.md

 #### Goal Claims

 A _goal claim_ serves to direct the process of developing an assurance case towards some value or principle that is desirable or significant.
 For instance, it may be important to communicate how a product is 'Sustainable', how an algorithmic decision-making system is 'Explainable', or how the deployment of some service is 'Fair'.
-The type of goal chosen will determine the set of lower-level property claims and evidence that are _relevant_ and _necessary_ for the overall assurance case.
+The type of goal chosen will determine and constrain the set of lower-level property claims and evidence that are _relevant_ and _necessary_ for the overall assurance case.
 As such, a goal claim should be the first element to be established.
-Although, like all elements, it can be iteratively revised and refined as the assurance process develops.
+However, like all elements, it can be iteratively revised and refined as the assurance process develops.

 Because a goal claim for will be _high-level_, it will not have the necessary specificity to link directly to evidence.
 Consider the following example.

 ```mermaid
 graph TD